Looks Unfamiliar: Bob Fischer – The Thinking Man’s Custard Pie

 Buy A Book!

-You can find much more about We Wanna Be Famous and many more equally strange records in Top Of The Box, the story behind every single released by BBC Records And Tapes.
+You can find much more about We Wanna Be Famous and many more equally strange television spinoff records in Top Of The Box, the story behind every single released by BBC Records And Tapes.
 Top Of The Box is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Although if you’re Alan from Tucker’s Luck, you probably haven’t got enough ten pences for one.